 - A signed order from the licensed prescriber stating the name and dose of medication, times and duration for administration

 Medications must be sent in the original container or pharmacy labeled container.
-Students may carry asthma medication and an EpiPen at school.

 Secondary students may self-administer and self-carry non-prescription, over the counter, pain-relieving medication at school provided that they have written parent permission, the medication is in its original container and the medication does not contain ephedrine or pseudoephedrine.